Mako-L/MoviesApp/README.md

 7. Managing network status checking using NetInfo to handle offline scenarios and inform the user accordingly.
 8. Each action creator handles the loading state, success, and failure scenarios, dispatching appropriate actions to the Redux store for each case.

-The API key is retrieved from the environment variable `API_KEY` and is used to authorize requests to the TheMovieDB API.
+The API key is retrieved from the environment variable `EXPO_PUBLIC_API_KEY` and is used to authorize requests to the TheMovieDB API.

 ```plaintext
 src/